November 24, 2013 •

 - Zootopia, Mar, 2016.
 Pretty advanced storytelling for a movie ostensibly about talking animals.

 - Moana, Nov, 2016.
 Distractingly gorgeous and a top-notch story and songs.

-- ⇒ Ralph Breaks the Internet: Wreck-It Ralph 2, 2018.
+- Ralph Breaks the Internet: Wreck-It Ralph 2, 2018.
 Entertaining but again, when anything can happen, nothing matters.
 I wanted to like it but alas.